Barriers that Programming Instructors Face While Performing Emergency Pedagogical Design to Shape Student-AI Interactions with Generative AI Tools: Results

 \subsection{Lack of Resources}

+Adapting courses for GenAI required resources that many surveyed computing instructors lacked.
+When asked whether they had sufficient resources like funding, training, and tools to implement GenAI effectively, 53\% responded No. This pattern was more pronounced among MSI instructors: 62\% responded No, compared to 43\% of non-MSI instructors~(\fig{fig:lackofresources}a.i, a.ii).
+Teaching load may help explain this difference.
+MSI instructors were more likely to teach three or more courses per term (70\% vs.\ 54\% for non-MSIs)~(\fig{fig:lackofresources}b.i, b.ii).
+In the most extreme cases, 10 respondents reported teaching six or more courses per academic term; all were from MSIs.

+Instructors also expressed a lack of time: when asked if they had time to learn and integrate GenAI given their current workload, 62\% of surveyed instructors responded Strongly Disagree, Disagree, or Neither~(\fig{fig:lackofresources}c).
+When asked how well their institution supports faculty in adopting emerging technologies like GenAI, a nearly identical 63\% of faculty responded Very Poorly, Poorly, or Neither~(\fig{fig:lackofresources}d).

-Our interviewees dedicated substantial amounts of time, staff hours, and even money in the process of emergency pedagogical design.
+To understand the kinds of resources actually required to adapt a course, we examined the resources that our interviewees had when conducting emergency pedagogical design.
+We found that our interviewees dedicated substantial amounts of time, staff hours, and sometimes even their own money in the process of emergency pedagogical design.
 For example, bespoke infrastructure required ongoing development and maintenance.
-As mentioned in \sec{sec:student-ai}, P04 deployed a custom chatbot and P09 built an AI-graded explanation workflow; both required design, implementation, bug fixes, and upkeep during the term.
-These two instructors reported that these systems were only possible with support from software engineers and PhD students.
+As mentioned in \sec{sec:student-ai}, P04 deployed a custom chatbot and P09 built an AI-graded explanation workflow; both of these systems required design, implementation, bug fixes, and upkeep during the term.
+These two instructors reported that these systems were only possible with financial support to hire software engineers and PhD students.

 Whole-course redesign also demanded time.
 Only two interviewees decided to revise a majority of their course materials~(P05, P08).
 To accomplish this, both interviewees adopted course materials that were built by others rather than developing them from scratch, noting that it would be infeasible to revise an entire course's worth of curriculum on their own.